QuachNgoc/Snake_game/README.md

 # Snake_game
+# using keyboard arrow to move
-# data to keep high score.
+# data.txt to keep high score.